 I’m proud to say that I’m honestly starting to enjoy lemon desserts.
 The use of lemon juice and lemon zest in the batter produces a very fresh tasting cake.

-Rosemary Lemon Cake with lemon curd filling and rosemary buttercream
+Rosemary Lemon Cake with Lemon Curd Filling and Rosemary Buttercream

-- 2 1/4 cups all-purpose flour
+- 2 ¼ cups all-purpose flour

-- 1 tsp baking powder
+- 1 teaspoons baking powder

-- 1 tsp baking soda
+- 1 teaspoons baking soda

-- 3/4 cup unsalted butter, softened, room temperature
+- ¾ cup unsalted butter, softened, room temperature

-- 1 1/4 cup granulated sugar
+- 1 ¼ cup granulated sugar

 - 3 large eggs, room temperature

-- 1/3 cup sour cream, room temperature
+- ⅓ cup sour cream, room temperature

-- 2/3 cup whole milk, room temperature
+- ⅔ cup whole milk, room temperature

-- 5 Tbsp fresh squeezed lemon juice
+- 5 Tablespoons fresh squeezed lemon juice

-- 1 Tbsp finely grated lemon zest
+- 1 Tablespoons finely grated lemon zest

-- store-bought, high-quality lemon curd, as needed
+- high-quality lemon curd, store-bought or homemade, as needed

 - 1 cup unsalted butter

 - 4 sprigs of fresh rosemary

-- 3 1/4 cups confectioners' sugar, sifted
+- 3 ¼ cups powdered sugar, sifted

-- 1 Tbsp heavy cream, or milk
+- 1 Tablespoon heavy cream, or milk

 - In a large bowl, whisk together flour, baking powder, baking soda, and salt.
 Set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment, cream butter.
 Add sugar and whip until smooth.
 Add eggs and continue to mix on medium speed until incorporated.
-Add sour cream and mix.
+Incorporate sour cream and mix.
 Scrape down bowl as needed to ensure thorough mixing.